dmbrownlee/demo/networkplus/labfiles/lab15-1/README.md

 	Note: Any resource utilization is taken from the host.
 I typically do about 1/4th, that way I have enough resources for the virtual machine to run without interruption, while still leaving enough resources for the host to run other programs if needed.

-5. The window will then prompt us if we want to create a virtual hard disk, use an existing one or if we do not want to add one.
-In this case I will create a virtual hard drive, to store scripts, files and other data we might want to access later
+5. The window will then prompt us if we want to create a virtual hard disk, use an existing one or neither.
+In this case I will create a virtual hard disk, to store scripts, files and other data we might want to access later

 6. After we have chose to create a disk, we get to choose th file type that we would like to use, given we are using virutalbox through out this course, I will stick with vdi, but here is a quick summary of each option.